basarat/algorithms/src/doublyLinkedList/README.md

 }
 ```

-Now on `add` we will create a `DoublyLinkedListNode<T>` of `T` with `next` and `prev` values.
-If this is the first node.
-We store it has the head.
-If we already have a tail, we not only update the `next` pointer for the `tail`, but we also update the `prev` pointer for this new node.
-Finally we store this new node as our new tail.
+We will have to add a very slight additional maintenance for this new `prev` node reference.
+On `add` we will create a `DoublyLinkedListNode` and therefore also initialize the `prev` value.
+Additionally if we have a current `tail`, we continue to update the `next` pointer, but now we also update the `prev` pointer for this new node.

 ```js
 add(value: T) {